GavvyDizzle/PrisonMines/README.md

 ### Additional Information
  - The maximum size of a mine is 2 million blocks
  - A mine can have at most 45 different blocks in it
+ - A paused mine will resume if you force it to reset or restart the server